acbsp/bonafide.guru/en/contents.rst

 In spite of everything GBC persistently continues to impose the body concept of LIVING guru.

-More amazing is that we devotees continue to believe them.
-Srila Prabhupada has never stated this kind of nonsense.
+More amazing is that we devotees continue to believe them. |SP|
+has never stated this kind of nonsense.
 It was physically impossible for Prabhupada to know all of his disciples, nevertheless they got the initiation and did become his disciples.
 Thereby initiation does not require physical presence of the guru.
 If Prabhupada is not